 - Chop (or Skill) Saw

-After the openings are cut through the table top of the picnic table, we squared the ends up on the 4×4’s, leaving one end on each flat (for the top of the table arbor) and angled the other end on each to add interest.
-We attached the first post to an existing table leg using four of the 6” Timberloc screws about a foot down on to the table leg.
-To ensure the two posts will be even in height, before securing the second one, use the level to determine the correct placement of the second post.
+After the openings are cut through the tabletop of the picnic table, we squared the ends up on the 4×4’s, leaving one end on each flat (for the top of the table arbor) and angled the other end on each to add interest.
+We attached the first post to an existing table leg using four of the 6” Timberloc screws about a foot down onto the table leg.
+To ensure the two posts will be even in height, before securing the second one, use the level to determine the second post’s correct placement.
 Attach with four 6” Timberloc screws.

 Next, we squared up the ends of the 2×2’s and cut each into the desired angle, spaced them evenly on top of the 2×4’s.
 We used 3” Stainless Steel screws to secure the 2×2’s onto the 2×4’s. (p.s. cats are not very helpful for this portion of the job)